 Your cover letter will be the first document employers read, but a well-written resume can seal the deal for an interview.
 Create a professional resume that clearly outlines your work history and experience.
 Also, highlight specific skills from the job description.
 Does the employer want someone who “understands electronics?”
 Then highlight your passion for electronics in your resume.

-Also, take a look at a few customer service resume examples for some extra inspiration.
-These samples will help you write a well-crafted, professional resume.
+Also, take a look at a few resume examples and resume templates for some extra inspiration.
+(Need more help?
+Learn how to write a resume as well.)
+These resources will help you write a well-crafted, professional resume.

 3. Prepare for the Interview Beforehand

 During your interview, you’ll be asked customer service related questions like “do you work well with people?” and “how would you handle an angry customer?”
 The worst thing you could do is fumble these very job-specific questions.
 So prepare beforehand.
 In fact, LiveCareer has sample questions and answers that practically tell you what to say !
 Make sure you spend at least an hour thinking about potential interview questions and how you would answer them.

 Make sure you spend at least an hour thinking about potential interview questions and how you would answer them.

 If you research the company beforehand, your chances of landing the job sky rocket.
 Whether you’re writing your cover letter, preparing for your interview, or drafting your resume, research is 100 percent crucial to your job search.

 Take a look at the potential employer’s website and try to figure out their approach to customer service.
 How do they want customers to remember the company and their shopping experience?
 What are the company’s customer service policies?
 What’s the company culture like, and would you fit in?
 Answering these questions beforehand will impress hiring managers and increase your chances of getting the job.

 5. Attain the Necessary Skills for the Job